 As US health officials scramble to understand the coronavirus (COVID-19) better, many Americans are left wondering how best to protect themselves.
 In addition to washing your hands with hot water and soap, avoiding contact with those who are sick, and frequently disinfecting commonly touched surfaces, one of the best ways to protect against this virus is to boost your immune system.
 Since sleep is a natural immune booster, getting a good night’s rest is one way you can protect yourself.

-As of March 10th, there are more than 113,000 confirmed cases of the coronavirus and over 4,012 deaths worldwide, with China suffering the most losses.
+As of August 30th, 2021, there are more than 216 million confirmed cases of the coronavirus and over 4.5 million deaths worldwide.
 As the number of cases in the US increases, we must do what we can to increase our resistance.
-Sleep is not a cure for the coronavirus, but it does give the immune system the boost it needs to fight off infection.
+Sleep is not a cure for the coronavirus, but it can help give the immune system the boost it needs to fight off infection.
 As we consider how best to guard against the coronavirus, it’s helpful to remember the basic building blocks of health, of which sleep is a vital component.
 To better understand why that is, let’s take a look at how sleep impacts your immune system.

 How Your Immune System Works